Leonard Nimoy: Voice acting

 In 2001, Nimoy voiced the Atlantean King Kashekim Nedakh in the Disney animated feature Atlantis: The Lost Empire.
 Nimoy provided a comprehensive series of voice-overs for the 2005 computer game Civilization IV.
 In the television series The Next Wave he interviewed people about technology.
 He hosts the documentary film The Once and Future Griffith Observatory.
 Nimoy and his wife, Susan Bay-Nimoy, were major supporters of the Griffith Observatory's historic 2002–2004 expansion.

 In 2009, he voiced "The Zarn" in the television-based movie Land of the Lost.
 He voiced the Star Trek Online massive multiplayer online game, released in February 2010, and Kingdom Hearts Birth by Sleep as Xehanort, the series' leading villain.
-Tetsuya Nomura, the director of Birth by Sleep, said Nimoy was chosen for the role specifically because of his role as Spock, in order to play opposite Mark Hamill, famous for his role as Luke Skywalker in Star Wars, as Nomura was a fan of both series and wanted to pit them against each other.
-Nimoy reprise this role for Kingdom Hearts 3D: Dream Drop Distance in 2012.
-After his death in 2015, Nimoy was replaced for the role as Xehanort by Rutger Hauer, who died and was succeeded by Nimoy's Star Trek co-star Christopher Lloyd.
+Tetsuya Nomura, the director of Birth by Sleep, said Nimoy was chosen for the role specifically because of his role as Spock, to play opposite Mark Hamill, famous for his role as Luke Skywalker in Star Wars, as Nomura was a fan of both series and wanted to pit them against each other.
+Nimoy reprised this role for Kingdom Hearts 3D: Dream Drop Distance in 2012.
+After his death in 2015, Nimoy was replaced in the role of Xehanort by Rutger Hauer.
+Hauer died in 2019 and was succeeded by Christopher Lloyd, who also appeared in Star Trek III: The Search for Spock.

 Nimoy voiced Sentinel Prime in the 2011 film Transformers: Dark of the Moon.
 He was a frequent and popular reader for Selected Shorts, an ongoing series of programs at Symphony Space in New York City (that also tours around the country) which features actors, and sometimes authors, reading works of short fiction.
 The programs are broadcast on radio and available on websites through Public Radio International, National Public Radio and WNYC radio.
 Nimoy was honored by Symphony Space with the renaming of the Thalia Theater as the Leonard Nimoy Thalia Theater.